How to Compose an Email Marketing Newsletter?

 • Use an easy-to-read typeface and differentiate font sizes to enhance the look of newsletters.

-1. Understand Email Metrics: Email campaign metrics help you track the number of opens, clicks, and other parameters for your newsletters.
+Email campaign metrics help you track the number of opens, clicks, and other parameters for your newsletters.

-Common email metrics include:
+Common email metrics available to track in a newsletter marketing system include:

 • Open rate: The percentage of subscribers that opened your newsletters.